 Doune Ponds

-In 2017, Doune Ponds were the winners of Scotland’s Finest Woods Awards in the Community Woodland category.
+In 2017, Doune Ponds were the winners of Scotland’s Finest Woods Awards in the Small Community Woodland category.

-In 2019, Doune Ponds came Highly Commended in Scotland’s Finest Woods Awards.
+In 2019, Doune Ponds was shortlisted for RSPB Nature of Scotland Award and came Highly Commended in Scotland’s Finest Woods Awards.

 Full details of our achievements and future plans can be found in the Management Plan 2014 – 2024